geekywrites/datascience/README.md

 In SQL language, a natural junction between two tables will be done if :

 * At least one column has the same name in both tables
-* Theses two columns have the same data type
+* These two columns have the same data type
     * CHAR (character)
     * INT (integer)
     * FLOAT (floating point numeric data)